Updated: Apr 25

 At Tarheel PGx Consulting, we're here to help you learn how all of your medications work together and how they may be affected by your DNA through the use of pharmacogenomic testing.

-Click the button below to learn more about our services.
+Click the button below to book a call with our pharmacist and learn more about our services.